umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 With everything set up, you may want to confirm that Umbraco Cloud reflect the changes you are sending via your pipeline.

-While working on you project locally, ad a new Document type.
+While working on your project locally, add a new Document type.
 - Commit the change to `main` and push to your repository.
 - The pipeline starts to run
 - Once the pipeline is done log into Backoffice on your left-most environment in cloud